-From: Sent: To: Subject: Wednesday, June 22, 2011 11:37 PM info@greaterdublindrainage.ie Fw: Proposed sewage plant in Portrane Dear Sir/Mad am.
-As a I was horrified to hear of a proposed monster sewage plant in the area. object to this proposal for a number of reasons: Completely ( soject to time proposed for a manuscript reaccine. • • As a we have the responsibility to look after our own waste, not the waste of the Greater Dublin area (which I believe includes a population of other County Councils and up to 1.5m people). • As a keen sea angler, this project will devastate local marine life.
-I am also keenly aware of the strong tidal movements in the area (e.g collapse of the rail line at malahide), and the sheer volume of waste being discharged will inevitably be washed back up into Rogersto own and Malahide estuaries and beaches from Howth, Portmarknock and up to Rush and Skerries. • C , where a phenomenal range of winter duck and geese species spend their winter.Rogerstown is a protected wildlife area under law, and the proposed development will devastate the wildlife in the long term. • Infrastructure of Donabate/Portrane peninsula is not suitable for a plant of this size, which is clearly seen at the moment with road blockages, traffic lights and trucks constantly holding up traffic.
-A short journey normally taking 5 minutes can take up to twenty minutes now.
-Indeed a football academy to be located near Rogerstown estuary was not granted plannin g by Fingal CoCo, due to the potential wildlife impac • • lexp ect to be kept updated on the proposal and I want a prompt reply to my concerns Rega urds,
+From: Sent: To: Subject: Wednesday, June 22, 2011 11:37 PM info@greaterdublindrainage.ie Fw: Proposed sewage plant in Portrane Dear Sir/Mad am, As a I was horrified to hear of a proposed monster sewage plant in the area.
+I completely of object to this proposal for a number of reasons: • • • into Rogersto As a we have the responsibility to look after our own waste, not the waste of the Greater Dublin area (which I believe includes a population of other County Councils and up to 1.5m people).
+As a keen sea angler, this project will devastate local marine life.
+I am also keenly aware of the strong tidal movements in the area (e.g collapse of the rail line at malahide), and the sheet volume of waste being discharged will inevitably be washed back up two and Malahide estuaries and beaches from Howth, Portmarknock and up to Rush and Skerries. • , where a phenomenal range of winter duck and geese species spend their winter.Rogerstown is a protected wildlife area under law, and the proposed development will devastate the wildlife in the long term. • I exp ect to be kept updated on the proposal and I want a prompt reply to my concerns rds,

 From:

 Sent: Friday, June 24, 2011 2:29 PM

-To: info@greaterdublindrainage.ie
+То: info@greaterdublindrainage.ie

 Subject: Fw: Sewage plant update